ViAchKoN/Projects-Python-ManageItemsApp/README.md

   python3 init_db.py teardown or teardown_test
 ```
 Before starting the application it is required to apply migrations to create table inside the database.
-To do that `cd ~/application` into folder and use:
+To do that `cd application` into folder and use:
 ```
   flask db upgrade
 ```